maxhoffmann/yaml-markdown-to-html/README.md

 };
 ```

-`postRender` receives a collection of rendered files including a `renderedPath` property after all files have been rendered and should return a Promise that fulfills whenever it is done.
+`transform/postRender.js` receives a collection of rendered files including a `renderedPath` property after all files have been rendered and should return a Promise that fulfills whenever it is done.

-__example:__ `post-render.js`
+__example:__ `transform/post-render.js`

 ```js
 module.exports = function postRender(renderedFiles) {